annaesvensson/yellow-googlecalendar/README.md

 `GooglecalendarApiKey` = your Google API key
 `GooglecalendarEntriesMax` = number of entries to show per events calendar

+## Acknowledgments

+This extension uses [Google calendar](https://calendar.google.com/).
+Thank you for the free service.

 ## Installation

 [Download extension](https://github.com/annaesvensson/yellow-googlecalendar/archive/main.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

-This extension uses [Google calendar](https://calendar.google.com/).
-The service provider collects personal data and uses cookies.

 ## Developer